 This is really a “no fail” mixture as you can make it thinner or thicker by adding more liquid or more powdered sugar.
 Once you make this mixture a time or two, you won’t need an actual recipe since it is so forgiving.
 There is no fat in this glaze so it will set up to be firm.
 This is a great mixture to drizzle over cookies or quick breads such as scones, breads and muffins since they won’t be sticky when you pick them up.
 Try Lemon Coconut Bread, where the glaze perfectly complements the bread.

 This type of frosting is very versatile, as it works well spread over bars or used as a filling for layer cakes.
 Try our recipe for Ultimate Chocolate Cake.
 It is also a perfect frosting to put into a pastry bag and pipe for that special look.
-And, I predict you will love its indulgent, rich flavor.
+You will love its indulgent, rich flavor.
 Keep in mind that it will stay soft, so foods items such as bars should not be stacked.
 Remember to cover and refrigerate any baked good with butter frosting to keep it fresher longer.

 Royal icing is one that will become hard after it dries.
 You will often see it spread over cookies to create a special design and it is used for the “glue” when creating a food craft such as a gingerbread house.
 Royal icing is made from egg whites or meringue powder, which you can purchase at specialty food decorating stores or from a website.
 This frosting also uses powdered sugar and water as the liquid to dissolve the sugar.
 It is often tinted with food color to create unique durable designs.
 When royal icing is used on cookies, it allows you to stack the cookies or place them in a food basket without the danger of the frosting sticking or smearing onto other items.